I’ll Always Come Back

 The salt always stings before it heals.
 I stood where the waves broke, even though I knew better, and I let the crest slap me.
 I needed the smart of Mother Nature’s swift hand — a chastisement, a reminder that it was all real.

 I was staggered by how my whole world could change in one single moment, how every cell could be rearranged in less than a second.
 It was like I was plucked from one reality and set down in another, meant to adapt as quickly as possible without any warning or say in the matter.
 The tide shifted and suddenly the shoreline was receding.
 I could fight against it, try to swim straight to shore, or I could go with the current.
 I may have ended up miles down the beach, but at least I made it out in one piece.

 The dogs were allowed to be off-leash, and I watched them lope across the uneven mounds.
-One was warily sniffing a stick by the rusted bathtub that was embedded into the drop off.
+One was warily sniffing a stick by the rusted bathtub that was imbedded into the drop off.
 Usually as I’d walk past, I’d make up stories about how it got there — kids using it as a sand sled, a remnant of time travel gone wrong during the Montauk Project, the anger of an overworked interior decorator — but this dog reminded me too much of him.
 The way it looked at me with its head cocked like it was asking me a million questions at a mile a minute, its cautious eagerness, its long legs lagging behind the momentum of the rest of its body.

 Could he have been reincarnated as a dog?
 I laughed at the absurdity of the thought and plopped down next to the dunes, not caring about the sand creeping up the edges of my swimsuit.